-Whyanbeel; and other groundwater and run off river sources, shall be levied the following charges:-
+Whyanbeel; and other groundwater and run off river sources, shall be levied the following charges:- alignment and the ratepayer proves to Council that this is the case, Council shall levy utility charges as if it were one property.

 - An access charge for all residential type improvements. - Water usage charged at a prescribed rate. - Water usage charges levied three times during the year.